-- (a) In respect of pensions in payment (including pension benefits for members who have reached normal pensionable age), on an actuarial basis which is consistent with the cost of buying annuities in the marketplace. - (i) The cost can be determined by: - a) obtaining annuity quotations either on an individual or bulk basis, or - b) fitting an actuarial basis to sample market rates, bearing in mind the age profile of the pensioners.
+- (a) In respect of pensions in payment (including pension benefits for members who have reached normal pensionable age), on an actuarial basis which is consistent with the cost of buying annuities in the marketplace. - (i) The cost can be determined by: - a) obtaining annuity quotations either on an individual or bulk basis, or - b) fitting an actuarial basis to sample market rates, bearing in mind the age profile of the pensioners and subject to adjustment, where appropriate, for bulk annuity discounts based on current market practice provided that the Scheme Actuary is satisfied that such a discount is likely to be available for the scheme. - (ii) The Scheme Actuary is not required to take account of the issue of market capacity in the event of the actual wind-up of a scheme that has large amounts of pensions in payment. - (iii) However, the Scheme Actuary should make suitable adjustments where the pensions payable under the scheme rules cannot be replicated easily in the market. - (iv) Specifically, for schemes providing index-linked or parity pay increases to pensions in payment, the Scheme Actuary may assume that, in the event of a wind-up, annuities with a fixed rate of increase in accordance with the basis specified in the Appendix to this ASP would be purchased by the trustees. - (v) For a scheme where there is substantive evidence that the scheme-specific mortality experience is significantly different from the mortality experience of individual life office annuitants and the Scheme Actuary is satisfied that this evidence would be taken into account by an insurer in a bulk purchase, the Scheme Actuary may adjust the mortality basis underlying current market annuity rates to reflect the extent of the difference between the scheme's mortality experience and the experience of individual life office annuitants.
+However, the adjusted mortality basis must still take into account an allowance for future improvements in mortality rates.

-- (ii) The Scheme Actuary is not required to take account of the issue of market capacity in the event of the actual wind-up of a scheme that has large amounts of pensions in payment. - (iii) However, the Scheme Actuary should make suitable adjustments where the pensions payable under the scheme rules cannot be replicated easily in the market. - (iv) Specifically, for schemes providing index-linked or parity pay increases to pensions in payment, the Scheme Actuary may assume that, in the event of a wind-up, annuities with a fixed rate of increase would be purchased in accordance with the basis specified in Appendix I. The assumptions outlined in Appendix I shall be reviewed not less frequently than quarterly by the Council of the Society. - (v) For a scheme where there is substantive evidence that the schemespecific mortality experience is significantly different from the mortality experience of individual life office annuitants and the Scheme Actuary is satisfied that this evidence would be taken into account by an insurer in a bulk purchase, the Scheme Actuary may adjust the mortality basis underlying current market annuity rates to reflect the extent of the difference between the scheme's mortality experience and the experience of individual life office annuitants.
-However, the adjusted mortality basis must still take into account the allowance for expected future improvements in mortality rates, on a prudent basis. - (b) In respect of deferred pension entitlements (all active members are treated as becoming deferred members on the effective date), the value shall be no less than the sum of individual transfer values to which each member would be entitled under the standard transfer value basis contained in ASP PEN-2. - (c) Allowance must be made for the estimated expenses of administering the winding up of the scheme.
-Such allowance would normally not be less than the greater of 2% of the sum of the liabilities under (a) and (b) above and €5,000.
-The Scheme Actuary may use an alternative figure provided he is satisfied that his figure represents a best estimate of these expenses, bearing in mind such factors as the length of time to complete the process, difficulties with administration, the number of lives involved and the complexity of benefits. - 2.9 Section 46 of the Act states that, notwithstanding any provision in the winding up rule in relation to the purchase of annuities, the Scheme Actuary "may" assume that the liabilities of the scheme "could" have been provided by applying resources, of equivalent actuarial value to the benefits specified in the Acts to the payment to another scheme or to the purchase of approved contracts e.g. buy-out bonds.
+- (b) In respect of deferred pension entitlements (all active members are treated as becoming deferred members on the effective date), the value shall be not less than the sum of individual transfer values to which each member would be entitled under the standard transfer value basis contained in ASP PEN-2 issued by the Society. - (c) Allowance must be made for the estimated expenses of administering the winding up of the scheme.
+Such allowance would typically be the greater of 2% of the sum of the liabilities under (a) and (b) above and €10,000.
+The Scheme Actuary may use an alternative figure provided he is satisfied that his figure represents a best estimate of these expenses, bearing in mind such factors as the length of time to complete the process, difficulties with administration, the number of members involved and the complexity of benefits. - 2.8 Section 46 of the Act states that, notwithstanding any provision in the winding up rule in relation to the purchase of annuities, the Scheme Actuary "may" assume that the liabilities of the scheme "could" have been provided by applying resources, of equivalent actuarial value to the benefits specified in the Acts to the payment to another scheme or to the purchase of approved contracts e.g. buy-out bonds.
 The Act does not compel the Scheme Actuary to adopt this approach.
 Where this approach is not used in relation to deferred pension entitlements, the Scheme Actuary should draw the trustees' attention to that fact in his covering letter or report.